Electric Rates & Fees

 $45 monthly service availability charge

 Remember, the $45 service availability charge is included in your bill regardless of how much electricity is used – even if no electricity is used.
 On a distribution electric system, fixed costs are incurred by the utility regardless of how much electricity a member uses.

-We also offer an off-peak rate for members who use electricity as the primary energy source for their home heating needs.
+We also offer a reduced rate (off-peak) for members who use electricity as the primary energy source for their home heating needs.
 This rate is roughly a 10-15% reduction from our standard residential rate.
 Call for details.

 What is retail choice and was does it have to do with electric cooperatives?
 Click here to learn more.